HaoWang95/selftaught-note/Spring/spring-security.md

 ```

 #### Next, let's override the default configuration provided by Spring Security
+**A very important concept in Spring Security is UserDetailServices**,
 For experimental purposes, we can use InMemoryUserDetailsManager to implement the user and its credential.
 ```java
 @Configuration